merlyescalona/ucsc-eeb-intro2comptools/week_01/README.md

 pwd= print working directory, now we know our location in the computer

-> Change your flag to Yellow
+> Change your flag to yellow

 ```
 pwd